khawla-k-banydomi/ActivityScheduler/README.md

 # The Problem
-During the day,week and the year, people plan a range of events and activities, such as conferences, webinars, parties, social or industrial events and more.
+During the day, week and the year, people plan a range of events and activities, such as conferences, webinars, parties, social or industrial events and more.
 These activities cannot be scheduled using papers or handwritten notes; as well; Time limit, fully-crowded day and overload can be considered as the main responsible for encountering managing problems and overlaps between activities and works that the person have to do .As a result, an activity scheduler would be a useful tool for scheduling events.

 # Solution